flpa/spreadsheet-testdata/README.md

 By default Spreadsheet Testdata supports Excel files by utilizing Apache POI.

-## Initialize for Development

-`gradle eclipse`

-After running this command the project can be imported into Eclipse.

 ## Basic Usage
 ### Writing a Testdata-Class
 By default a testdata class can include members of primitive types (except byte) or their corresponding object wrapper classes, as well as Strings.